fishinwind/workshop/rst/Classes/class-16.rst

 Vignettes
 =========
 We will go over workflows for a few specific genomic analyses.
-Your final projects shoule be of similar scope and complexity.
+Your final projects should be of similar scope and complexity.

 Hypothesis: XXX